lwade/euca-wiki/Kexec-loader.md

 # Create a single kernel to boot all Linux based EMIs
 https://code.launchpad.net/~smoser/+junk/kexec-loader

 This ramdisk will boot the kernel configured as part of your grub.
-It should works with grub1 and grub2.
+It should work with grub1 and grub2.
 It reads grub.cfg or menu.lst and boot the configured kernel using kexec.

 ## Requirements
-1. Ubuntu instance ( can be an EMI running on eucalyptus )
+1. Ubuntu instance (can be an EMI running on eucalyptus)
 2. Check out kexec-loader from launchpad
 <pre><code>
 bzr branch lp:~smoser/+junk/kexec-loader